WHICH BIN TIPS

 All food scraps, including citrus, onion, dairy, meat, bones, fish, fruit and vegetables, need to be recycled through your green bin (unless you have a home composting system set up).

-But before you put any food scraps into your green bin, be sure to remove all packaging first.
+But before you put any food scraps into your green bin, be sure to remove all packaging first (unless it's compostable).
 That includes things like plastic packets, bags and containers, and glass jars.

 When you put food scraps into your green bin, they’re taken to a commercial composting facility to be processed and made into valuable compost, soil and mulch products, which are then used on South Australian farms and vineyards, and in household gardens as well.